Skip to content

 faster delivery

-Three SaaS products under the same brand, each with its own codebase, and each rendering the same button a little differently.
-Every new feature meant rebuilding a modal someone had already built twice before.
-The design team was spending half the week policing drift instead of actually designing.
+Three SaaS products under the same brand, each built and maintained separately, each rendering the same button slightly differently.
+Every new feature meant rebuilding components that two teams had already built before.
+The design team was spending half the week resolving inconsistencies instead of designing.

-• Delivery speed for new product features roughly tripled compared to the pre-library baseline
+• Delivery speed for new features increased approximately three-fold compared to the pre-library baseline

-• Design drift dropped to zero: every component maps cleanly to a Figma component and a Storybook story
+• Cross-product inconsistencies reduced to zero: every component maps directly to a Figma design and a live gallery entry

-• The design team got about 40% of their week back and reinvested it into discovery work
+• The design team recovered approximately 40% of their working week and reinvested it into product discovery

 Read the case study